Bringing Home Your Baby Leopard Tortoise

 Are You Ready for a Tortoise?

-There are several things to check before acquiring a pet tortoise.
-This article focuses on the Leopard but truly, this advice applies to any tort, turtle and tyrannosaur.
-Run your finger down the checklist below, and if any make you uncomfortable, reconsider, or make the necessary adjustments.
+There are several things to consider before acquiring a pet tortoise.
+This article focuses on the Leopard, but truly, this advice applies to any tort, turtle or tyrannosaur you're considering adopting.
+Run your finger down the checklist below, and if any items make you uncomfortable, reconsider or make the necessary adjustments.

 This is a large species.
 It will take years to blossom into adulthood.
 However, one day it could weigh up to 40 kilograms.
 Can you provide a sufficiently big pen to make sure it gets exercise?

 The Leopard might outlive you.
 They live between 50–100 years.
 Lucky fish.
 If bought as a baby, then chances are that the tortoise might live longer than its owner.
 Are you comfortable with making alternate arrangements, to find somebody you know will care (for life) for your pet after you're gone?
 If you cannot find a responsible tortoise keeper, there are sanctuaries with no-kill policies.
 Even if you are in the prime of life, this is an important point to consider.

 Is this an impulse buy?
 If so, stop.
 Research the realities of keeping a tortoise.
 As an exotic species, it's not the same as a dog or goldfish.
 It has different needs and attention-receiving tolerance, illnesses that can be expensive and so forth.
 Never buy a tortoise at the spur of the moment.